 Long before he achieved acclaim as the leader of the Allied forces who defeated Hitler, Dwight Eisenhower made a name for himself as a halfback and linebacker on the varsity football team at West Point.
 In November 1912, Eisenhower played in a game against the Carlisle Indian School, whose star was one of the most renowned athletes of all time, Jim Thorpe, who just a few months previously had won the decathlon and pentathlon at the Olympic Games in Stockholm.

 According to Lars Anderson’s book-length account of the game, Eisenhower dreamed of hitting Thorpe hard enough to knock him out of the contest with a hard tackle, and late in the game, took his best shot—only to have Thorpe get up and shake off the hit.
 Carlyle ended up winning the game, 27-6, and Eisenhower suffered a knee injury that nearly cut short his military career.

-According to Watterson, Eisenhower later become a well-regarded football coach at various Army bases.
+According to Watterson, Eisenhower later becomes a well-regarded football coach at various Army bases.
 “He was in great demand,” the sports historian says.
 “He finally had to stop, because he didn’t want to be known just as a coach.”
-As President, Eisenhower’s sporting passion was golf, and he actually had a putting green installed on the White House lawn so that he could take a break from working to practice.
+As President, Eisenhower’s sporting passion was golf, and he actually had a putting green installed on the White House lawn so that he could take a break from work to practice.

 John F. Kennedy

 JFK played left end and tackle on the football team at Choate Hall, his prep school, and swam on the varsity team at Harvard, according to Sports Illustrated.
 Slim and square-shouldered, he might have been the president who looked the fittest, even though in reality he was plagued with health problems, including Addison’s disease and often severe back pain.
 JFK’s best sport may have been golf.